jpgoldberg/jpg-website/content/event/pwcon19-totp/index.md

 projects: []
 ---

 Google's introduction of the `otpauth` URI scheme made it easy for people and organization to deploy and for individuals to enroll in
 {{<abbr TOTP "Time-based One Time Password">}} authentication.
-However, the initial implementations and description of the scheme left a number of ambiguities in and inconsistences in place.
+However, the initial implementations and description of the scheme left a number of ambiguities in and inconsistencies in place.

 This 2019 PasswordsCon talk discussed those ambiguities and contradictions along with some of the consequences I had observed.
-I agrue that in general we need more well-constructed standards and complience with those standards, even though I don't offer a clear path for fixed TOTP.
+I argue that in general we need more well-constructed standards and compliance with those standards, even though I don't offer a clear path for fixed TOTP.

 ## Context for these slides